Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

 - [third](https://polyhaven.com/a/rock_face)
 - [forth](https://polyhaven.com/a/snow_02)

+> To follow along you need a province and color map, as well as the layer pairs (diffuse + normal).
+{: .prompt-info }

 ## Introducing a heightmap

 ![heightmap_texture_of_the_world]({{ page.img_path }}heightmap.bmp)
 _Heightmap from EU4_
 This texture can be used to extract the height data from a single channel in order to create a 3D mesh.
 We can create this mesh by populating the OpenGL buffers:

 ```cpp

 mesh->SetAttribute(Mesh::Attribute::Position, meshVertices);